-Figure 10.
+Figure 13.
 Animation bar with simulation of vehicle movement for SCS-Scenario-2

-Viewing maps of the metric outputs
+Comparing time of fire impact

 Aside from the volumes of vehicles on the road network, SCS-Scenario-2 also contains the simulation outputs pertaining to the evacuation areas in the region.

-To view the output maps for the simulation metrics:
+To view the thematic map for the time of fire impact:

 Click on the Outputs button in the Map Viewer.
 This will remove the focus from the link outputs and load the values of the simulation metrics into the Map Viewer.
 Please refer to Table 1 for a description of the controls in the Map Viewer.

 Click on the Edit Layers button to open the Outputs panel in the Map Viewer.
+The Map Viewer will display three layers of metrics – Area Burnt, Affected Zones, and Population in Zones.
+We will now focus on the time of impact of the fire DSSrun2_grid on the evacuation zones which is provided by the Affected Zones layer.